 Since cannabidiol (CBD) was legalized by the Farm Bill in 2018, CBD products have become one of the biggest trends in retail, with many consumers turning to CBD for help with various health ailments and their general well-being.
-“The CBD Effect: A Rapidly Emerging Consumer Trend,” a new report from Acosta, a full-service sales and marketing agency in the consumer packaged goods industry, investigates the topic and reveals CBD usage trends and what retailers and manufacturers can do to capitalize on the increasing demand.
+“The CBD Effect: A Rapidly Emerging Consumer Trend,” a new report from Acosta, a full-service CPG sales and marketing agency, investigates the topic and reveals CBD usage trends and what retailers and manufacturers can do to capitalize on the increasing demand.

 “Health ailments without a one-size-fits-all treatment are quite common and avoiding chemicals when it comes to health and self-care is important across all age groups.
 CBD sales and projections show consumers are turning to CBD for help, and demand is growing rapidly,” says Colin Stewart, SVP of business intelligence at Acosta. ”Consumer CBD sales are expected to reach $20 billion by 2024—larger than the current annual sales of candy, gum and mints combined.”

 Twenty-eight percent of consumers currently use CBD products daily or as needed, according to the report.

 Millennials, males and those with four-year degrees are currently the key CBD demographics.
 Those who reported daily or as-needed use of CBD include: